shoichiaizawa/git-github-sandbox/README.md

 - http://stackoverflow.com/questions/28017374/what-is-the-suggested-way-to-install-brew-node-js-io-js-nvm-npm-on-os-x
 - http://sourabhbajaj.com/mac-setup/Node.js/README.html

-##### TODOs done
+##### Original TODOs

-- [x] install Node.js via brew, nvm, n, nodebrew, or others
+- [x] Install Node.js via brew, nvm, n, nodebrew, or others
     - I would probably go with nvm as it has the most stars on GitHub among other Node.js version managers.
 Also nvm seems the most active on GitHub
     - Numbers of stars for each project (as of 2015-11-12):
         - [creationix/nvm](https://github.com/creationix/nvm) -- 9168 stars
         - [tj/n](https://github.com/tj/n) -- 3252 stars
         - [hokaccha/nodebrew](https://github.com/hokaccha/nodebrew) -- 459 stars
-    - install npm -- npm is automatically comes with a Node.js installation unless you exclude it
+    - Install npm -- npm is automatically comes with a Node.js installation unless you exclude it

 Notes
 -----

+### git commit

-### The seven rules of a great git commit message
+#### The seven rules of a great git commit message

 1. Separate subject from body with a blank line
 2. Limit the subject line to 50 characters